Prague Castle

-Prague Castle (Pražský hrad; [ˈpraʃskiː ˈɦrat]) is a castle complex in Prague 1 within Prague, Czech Republic, built in the 9th century.
-It is the official office of the President of the Czech Republic.
-The castle was a seat of power for kings of Bohemia, Holy Roman emperors, and presidents of Czechoslovakia.
+Prague Castle (Pražský hrad; [ˈpraʃskiː ˈɦrat]) is a castle complex in Prague, Czech Republic serving as the official residence and workplace of the president of the Czech Republic.
+Built in the 9th century, the castle has long served as the seat of power for kings of Bohemia, Holy Roman emperors, and presidents of Czechoslovakia.
+As such, the term "Prague Castle" or simply "Hrad" ("the Castle") are often used as metonymy for the president and his staff and advisors.
 The Bohemian Crown Jewels are kept within a hidden room inside it.